 There are some fine architecture and art pieces

-At the time of my visit of Bilbao, there was an incredible installation by Japanese artist Fujiko Nakaya, which I initially mistook for “just morning mist obstructing my view” (I swear that caused much laughter among my friends).
+The Guggenheim remains one of the best sights in the Basque Country not only because of the building, but also for the groundbreaking art exhibitions it hosts – either permanent or contemporary.
+Last time I visited, there was an incredible installation by Japanese artist Fujiko Nakaya, which I initially mistook for “just morning mist obstructing my view” (I swear that caused much laughter among my friends).
 Imagine my stupor when I learned it was an exhibit by which steam is sprayed in the outside area of the museum every hour.

 The sanctuaries look fantastic – literally